averoswastaken/AnimeLook-Desktop/README.md

 - Performance optimization settings
 - Start with Windows option

-## Disclaimer
-- This App Protected by MIT Lisence

 ## 📛 License and Terms of Use

 - This project is closed source.
 Unauthorized use, reproduction, distribution and commercial use of the codes are prohibited.